YTFetcher CLI

 Fetch transcripts and metadata from specific video IDs:

-ytfetcher from_video_ids -v video_id1 video_id2 video_id3 -f <FORMAT>
+ytfetcher video video_id1 video_id2 video_id3 -f <FORMAT>

 Example:

-ytfetcher from_video_ids -v dQw4w9WgXcQ jNQXAC9IVRw -f csv
+ytfetcher video dQw4w9WgXcQ jNQXAC9IVRw -f csv

 Fetching from Playlist ID